Posted on June 7, 2016 by CSSI - Business Education

 Posted on May 4, 2015 by CSSI - Business Education

-What if this could be the year you take that you take that large on your income tax return?
+What if this could be the year you take that large on your income tax return?
 You could possibly get thousands, and possibly millions in positive cash flow.
 If this sounds too good to be true, we can assure you that this happens every day.
 A cost segregation study is a type of analysis that is completely in compliance with all U.S. tax code regulations and recommended according to the Journal of Accountancy. (more…)